-After the Civil War, Southwest Missouri was a devastated area characterized by a failing economy, high taxes, lawlessness, disorder, and a general breakdown of society, especially in the small towns and rural regions of the area.
+After the Civil War, Southwest Missouri was a devastated area characterized by a failing economy, high taxes, lawlessness, disorder, and a general breakdown of society, especially in the area’s small towns and rural regions.

-The organization grew rapidly and by the time they met on April 5, 1885, two hundred people showed up at a meeting on Snapp’s Bald, a hilltop south of Forsyth, Missouri.
+The organization grew rapidly, and by the time they met on April 5, 1885, two hundred people showed up at a meeting on Snapp’s Bald, a hilltop south of Forsyth, Missouri.
 Kinney, an excellent speaker, was unanimously elected as their leader.
-Extracting a vow of secrecy from his followers, Kinney instructs them to recruit new members to carry out the goals of the group.
+Extracting a vow of secrecy from his followers, Kinney instructs them to recruit new members to carry out the group’s goals.

-The community began into split into two factions – those who followed or supported Kinney and those who thought him a tyrant and wished him dead.
+The community began to split into two factions – those who followed or supported Kinney and those who thought him a tyrant and wished him dead.

-The violence increased as the group would flog or brand suspected thieves, arsonists and robbers.
-They would hang or beat a man to death for assault, disturbing the peace or destroying property.
-Some Bald Knobbers began to use their menacing power for greedy and selfish purposes as they went after men who owed them money or who owned land that they coveted.
+The violence increased as the group would flog or brand suspected thieves, arsonists, and robbers.
+They would hang or beat a man to death for assault, disturbing the peace, or destroying property.
+Some Bald Knobbers began to use their menacing power for greedy and selfish purposes as they went after men who owed them money or owned land they coveted.
 They “settled” feuds over fence lines and property deeds, whipped men for disrupting services in their churches, or for supporting the wrong candidate in the election.

 Though the violence continued for a short time, by 1899, the era of the Bald Knobbers had run its course.

-The Bald Knobbers were, in actuality, no different from hundreds of other law and order groups, which proliferated after the Civil War.
+The Bald Knobbers were, in actuality, no different from hundreds of other law and order groups, which increased after the Civil War.